Your friend has a future place to live.

 Change the value to something small, maybe 0.2 seconds.

 Click on the green flag, and stop the homes from cycling with the space bar.

 The jobs start switching costumes.

-Stop them with the spacebar as well.
+Stop them with the space bar as well, it works!

-To make the project your own, give the project a creative title and add instructions so others know how to use your creation.
+To make the project your own, give the project a creative title, and add instructions so others know how to use your creation.

 Add a title and instructions to your project.

 - Drag the code from the homes sprite to the jobs sprite.

 - Make the jobs start after a home has been selected by adding a "broadcast" block.

 - In the jobs sprite, use a "when I receive" block with a "wait" block to make the jobs change.